 For more service project ideas for this, or any time of year, be sure to check out our book, The 12 Days of Christmas!
 From service ideas to neighbor gifts to crafts and recipes, this book was designed to help you organize the fun and spirit of Christmas without the stress.

-A Few More Knitting Loom and Other Tutorial Links
+A Few Knitting Loom Tutorial & Other Useful Links